Biographies...

 (06)

-Now focussing on collaboration and community building through connection with the land: - 'Whittle and Wander program has been formed to work with asylum seekers through Borderlands, and facilitating 'Full Moon Sleepouts' to invite deeper connection with ourselves and the more-than-human world.
+She is now focussing on collaboration and community building through connection with the land.
+The 'Whittle and Wander' program has been formed to work with asylum seekers through Borderlands.
+She facilitiates 'Full Moon Sleepouts' to invite deeper connection with ourselves and the more-than-human world.

 Founder of Wildwood Adventures, Level 3 qualified Forest School practitioner.
 Cambium-accredited Level 2 Outdoor Learning trainer.
 Call of the Wild year long leadership course.
 Tending the Green Fire, deepening nature practice and facilitation.
 Secretary of Forest School South West since 2019.

-David is created to work with young people and the adults around them, using nature and adventurous activities or camp experiences, to deepen their understanding of themselves and their ability to connect and relate in family, school, friendships, solitude and approaching work.
+David's purpose is to work with young people and the adults around them, using nature and adventurous activities or camp experiences.
+This deepens their understanding of themselves and their ability to connect and relate in family, school, friendships, solitude and approaching work.

-He has been walking alongside young people in and around Bristol for decades - developing a speciality for working with young people facing significant challenges and struggling in school.
+He has been working alongside young people in and around Bristol for decades, developing a speciality for supporting young people facing significant challenges and struggling in school.

 BA Hons in Youth and Community Work

-Sam believes that he has learnt some of his most important lessons from trees.
-They have taught him how to be grounded, connected, and firmly rooted in nature.
-About patience, flexibility and how to be a good listener.
+Sam believes that he has learnt some of his most important lessons from trees, which have taught him how to be grounded, connected and firmly rooted in nature.
+He has also developed patience, flexibility and how to be a good listener.
 This helps him in his work as a nature connection and forest therapy guide and group facilitator.
 Sam's passion is in bringing people together to create community in nature.
 Before training in intentional nature connection, Sam brought people closer to nature through his award-winning wildlife photography.
 Founder of Forest Circle .

 Accredited Forest Therapy Guide, Rites of Passage and Circle Facilitator, Way of Council L2, Trainee Psychotherapist, 3 Year Shamanic Training in Indigenous and Ancestral Nature Connection, Wildlife Photographer awarded in WPOY and published in National Geographic.